-- 9. Turn the water pump ON with the pump switch on the utility center panel.
-Antifreeze will be drawn into the water lines when a fixture in the RV is opened. - 10.
-Open the hot water line faucets (kitchen/bath sinks, shower and outside shower (if so equipped) until RV antifreeze begins to flow continuously. - 11.
-Close the hot water line faucets and repeat with the cold water line faucets (kitchen/ bath sinks, shower and outside shower).

-Toilet: Flush the toilet several times until you see antifreeze in the bowl.
+- 9. Open the hot water faucets, including outside shower (if so equipped) until RV antifreeze begins to flow continuously. - 10.
+Close the hot water line faucets and outside shower and repeat with the cold water line faucets.
+Hold open the lever on the toilet until antifreeze runs into the bowl.